GetResponse/DevZone/API/README.md

 GetResponse API is [JSON-RPC](http://www.jsonrpc.org/) based and supports both 1.0 and 2.0 (with Notifications and Batches) specifications.

-**Warning**: <font color="red">1.1 draft specification support will be dropped by the end of the year, please adjust your code/libraries to use official 1.0 or 2.0 specification.</font>
+**Warning**: 1.1 draft specification support will be dropped by the end of the year, please adjust your code/libraries to use official 1.0 or 2.0 specification.

-**Warning**: <font color="red">If you're receiving **HTTP "204 No content"** response check if `id` member is present in your Requests.
+**Warning**: If you're receiving **HTTP "204 No content"** response check if `id` member is present in your Requests.
 Lack of this member means that the Request is a Notification - signifies the Clients lack of interest in receiving Response as explained [here](http://www.jsonrpc.org/specification#notification).
 Our API supports Notification requests since November 30th.
 If your integration due to lack of `id` member requested this functionality by mistake then don't worry because all Notification Requests were processed by our servers.
-If you used for example add_contact() method those subscriptions are not lost.</font>
+If you used for example add_contact() method those subscriptions are not lost.

 ---